 The key sales skills need to succeed in today’s business environment are very different from 5 or 10 years ago.
 The influence of digital media, the internet and access to unlimited amounts of information online, means everything has changed in how we go about selling to customers.
 The rules and interactions between sellers and buyers have been being rewritten, never more so since the global pandemic hit.
 Remote or virtual selling is the new normal.
 Meaning, a new type of buyer has entered the sales process, one who is practically a digital native, informed, armed with information and couldn’t care less about the outdated sales techniques still being used to snare them.

-Our key sales skills need a reboot so we are aligned to the new buyer’s journey and way of thinking.
+Our key sales skills need a reboot so we are aligned to the new buyer’s journey and their way of thinking.
 Sales skills that are more collaborative, intelligent, positive and interactive.
 The great asset any business may have in an increasingly commoditized world is the key sales skills of its salespeople to nurture relationships with buyers.
-Every salespeople with the determination to succeed needs to update themselves of how the various influences and channels are changing the way buyers buy.
+Every salesperson with the determination to succeed needs to update themselves of how the various influences and channels are changing the way buyers go about buying.

 Technology, data, content, AI and social channels will drive the sales process of the future.
 The key sales skills needed to flourish within this new reality will reflect the way buyers will and want to interact with vendors.
 So, what are some of the key sales skills every salesperson will need to thrive, not just for the here and now but also for the foreseeable future?